 A few months ago, a neighbouring farmer, Erik de Milander, very kindly gifted me an old farm windmill.
 The windmill was originally made by Stewarts & Lloyds (Climax brand) in Bloemfontein, its over 10 meters high, and had been standing at Erik’s farm near Doringbos on the Doring River for over 40 years.

 The windmill was in good condition… however, my friends David Mallinson, Paul Schlechter, Karin van Niekerk, Mike Hayward, Karen Dudley and I had other much more exciting plans.

 In preparation for the recently held AfrikaBurn festival, we decided to re-create and alter the windmill into a beautiful rising spiral ribbon of light.
 This involved a few major changes and a month of “hard labour” for the self-appointed “Team “Klimax”:

-– Firstly, we had to seriosly mechanically alter the windmills gearbox from an up&down action to a spinning action.
-For helping with this challenge, we are grateful for the patient and eclecticly provided assistance of Mike at HMS Engineering in Woodstock, Cape Town.
-The original gearing was replaced with custom made worm and heliacal gearing which reduced/transferred the spinning blades RPM of roughly 150 RPM at high wind speed down to about 20 RPM at same wind speed … so the spiral would spin at an acceptably reduced rate.
+- Firstly, we had to seriously mechanically alter the windmills gearbox from an up & down action to a spinning action.
+For helping with this challenge, we are grateful for the patient assistance of Mike at HMS Engineering in Woodstock, Cape Town.
+The original gearing was replaced with custom made worm and helical gearing which reduced/transferred the spinning blades RPM of roughly 150 RPM at high wind speed down to about 20 RPM at same wind speed … so the spiral would spin at an acceptably reduced rate.

 - Second, with the assistance of Graeme at Bend-it Engineering in Ottery, Cape Town we designed and created a reducing spiral of 40mm steel tubing which we would later weld into place at Klipopmekaars farm workshop to form the rising and simultaneously reducing central spiral for the windmill sculpture.